 - Fire if you've uninstalled or disabled the extension.

-- Survive a Chrome crash within the final 30 seconds.
-Chrome's own crashes are out of our control.
+- Survive a browser crash within the final 30 seconds.
+Browser crashes are out of our control.